kurokida/jsQuestPlus/docs/fitting.md

 }
 ```

-We have a demo jsPsychDemo/export_for_qpFit.html which outputs a CSV file.
+We have [a demo](https://github.com/kurokida/jsQuestPlus/blob/main/jsPsychDemo/export_for_qpFit.html) which outputs [a CSV file](https://github.com/kurokida/jsQuestPlus/blob/main/jsPsychDemo/mydata.csv).
 This CSV file will have the following contents.

 ![data_for_qpFit](/images/data_for_qpFit.png)